ducmeit1/tf-consul/README.md

 This module help you deploy a consul cluster with managed instance group on GCP with Terraform.

+This module will:

+- Create a instance template
+- Create a instance group with created instance template
+- Create firewalls
+- Create a custom role to allow use auto cloud cluster join

 ## Usages

 - You could uses a base image and install Consul by Ansible Playbook, or hand manually.
 Optional, you could use Packer to package a image have installed Consul.
 (You could refer to: [packer-consul-gcp](https://github.com/ducmeit1/packer-consul-gcp))